mpuerta004/GnossDeustoOnto/Documentation/README.md

 In ROH, there is a foaf:Person entity (see Figura 3) that inherits from foaf:Agent.
-The specialization of this entity imported from the VIVO ontology already adds some DataType properties of the research domain, but in ROH we also incorporate roh:taxID or roh:ORCID and also several object specific properties of the research domain as \"has a Role\" (roh: hasRole) in an Organization, \"has a CurriculumVitae\" (roh:hasCV), \"has some Accreditations\" (roh:hasAccreditation), \"has
+The specialization of this entity imported from the VIVO ontology already adds some DataType properties of the research domain, but in ROH we also incorporate roh:taxID, roh:ORCID, vivo:researcherId or vivo:scopusId (all of them are subtypes of vivo:identifier, a given person may use or several alternatives of those identifiers) and also several object specific properties of the research domain as \"has a Role\" (roh: hasRole) in an Organization, \"has a CurriculumVitae\" (roh:hasCV), \"has some Accreditations\" (roh:hasAccreditation), \"has